UniversalDependencies/docs/_ru-dep/obj.md

 dobj(rules, country)
 ~~~

-In general, if there is just one object, it should be labeled `dobj`,
+In general, if there is only one object, it should be labeled `obj`,
 regardless of the morphological case or semantic role that it bears.
 If there are two or more
-objects, one of them should be `dobj` and the others should be
+objects, one of them should be `obj` and the others should be
 [iobj]().
 In such cases it is necessary to decide what is the most
-directly affected object _(patient)._ The one exception is when there is a clausal complement.
-Then the clausal complement is regarded as a “clausal direct object” and an object nominal will be an iobj.
+directly affected object _(patient)._ The one exception is when there is a clausal complement:
+then the clausal complement is regarded as a “clausal object” and an object nominal will be an iobj.